 Please Send Email to poolr@obu.edu or ashcraftg@obu.edu

 Name of Candidate Date

-□ Faculty Information
+☐ Faculty Information

 Name of faculty member reporting

-In what capacity have you worked with thi s student?
+In what capacity have you worked with the is student? -

-in what capacity have you worked with the

-Please rate the student listed above by place ing an X in the annro nriate hov Vour ratin g is one of several
+Please rate the student listed above by placing an X in the ap propriate box.
+Your rating is one of severa

-criteria used to determine whether or not the
+criteria used to determine whether or not the he student will be adm itted to the Teacher E Education Program.

-enteria used to determine whether of not the Needs Improvement: Developing: some Meets Expectations:

-minimal evidence of evidence of considerable

-understanding and understanding and evidence of

-commitment to the commitment to the understanding and

-disposition disposition commitment to the
+Needs Improvement: minimal evidence of understanding and commitment to the disposition Developing: some evidence of understanding and commitment to the disposition Meets Expectations: considerable evidence of understanding and commitment to the disposition

-disposition

-Demonstrates Effective Oral Communication Skills
+1. Demonstrates Effective Oral

+Communication Skills
-(Appropriate Language, Correct Grammar,

-Participates in Discussion)
+(Appropriate Language, Correct Grammar, Participates in Discussion)

 2. Demonstrates Effective Written

 Communication Skills

 (Respectful, Positive, Spelling, Grammar)

-3. Demonstrates professionalism

-(Responds promptly, Punctual, Attendance, Ethical, Work Well in Groups)
+3. Demonstrates professionalism (Responds promptly, Punctual, Attendance, Ethical, Work Well in Groups)

 4. Demonstrates a positive and enthusiastic

 attitude

-(Seeks solutions, Suggests ideas, Find Ways to
+(Seeks solutions, Suggests ideas, Find Ways to be Positive)

-be Positive)

 5. Demonstrates preparedness in teaching

-and learning

-(Accepts feedback, Adjust from experience,
+and learning (Accepts feedback, Adjust from experience,

-Prepared for class) 6.
-Exhibits an appreciation of and value for
+Prepared for class)

+6. Exhibits an appreciation of and value for

 cultural and academic diversity

-(Embraces diversity, Inclusive, Zero Tolerance
+(Embraces diversity, Inclusive, Zero Tolerance for bullying)

-for bullying)

-7. Collaborates effectively with stakeholders

-(Flexible, Respectful, Shares ideas with others)
+7. Collaborates effectively with stakeholders (Flexible, Respectful, Shares ideas with others)

 8. Demonstrates self-regulated learner

+behaviors/takes initiative

-behaviors/takes initiative (Recognizes weaknesses, Seeks out help,
+(Recognizes weaknesses, Seeks out help, researches solutions)

-researches solutions)

-9. Exhibits the social and emotional

-intelligence to promote personal and
+Exhibits the social and emotional intelligence to promote personal and

 educational goals/stability

 (Maturity, perseverance, resilient, empathy

 toward others)

-NOTE: Please do not send the completed f orm to candidate.
-Plea ase email to poolr@ol ou.edu or
+NOTE: Please do not send the completed to form to candidate.
+Plea ase email to poolr@o bu.edu or

 ashcraftg@obu.edu

-Faculty Signature Date
+aculty Signature Date